MohamedRagabAbbas/AcademicRegBot/README.md

 # Enhanced PDF Chatbot System

-This project develops a local chatbot that facilitates interaction with PDF documents, particularly aimed at assisting students and educators by extracting and analyzing text from textbooks and lecture slides.
+RegPDFBot is an innovative educational tool designed to transform the way students and educators interact with PDF materials.
+Leveraging advanced NLP technologies and deep learning models such as Retriever-Augmented Generation (RAG), this local chatbot facilitates efficient querying and information retrieval directly from academic texts and lecture slides.
+Aimed at enhancing study efficiency and comprehension, RegPDFBot not only answers queries but also helps in summarizing and explaining complex concepts contained within PDF documents.

 ## Description